astronautas/astronautas.github.io/_posts/2025-01-26-wheel-good-ml-package-format.md

 $ uv run --with model==0.1.0 --index-url http://127.0.0.1:8000 --extra-index-url 'https://pypi.python.org/simple' --index-strategy unsafe-best-match python -c "from model.main import predict; predict()"
 ```

-we can also our model to a serving application, as follows:
+we can also add our model to a serving application, as follows:

 `pyproject.toml`
 ```toml